ETH Zurich Research Grants

 Notification of decisions made by the Vice President Research will normally be sent to the Principal Investigator within approximately 4 months of the submission deadline.

-For PhD students and postdoctoral researchers, please use the following standard rates (percentage of employment: 100):
+For doctoral students and postdoctoral researchers, please use the following standard rates (percentage of employment: 100):

-The rates include approx. 13.6 % and 14.0 % social security overhead for PhD students and postdocs, respectively.
+The rates include 14.5 % and 15.5 % social security overhead for PhD students and postdocs, respectively.
 For other participants, please obtain from the personnel department (Personalabteilung) a salary estimate and enclose the calculation sheets in the proposal.

 Successful projects will be awarded a lump sum based on salary costs valid at the time of approval.
 Adjustments of salary scales might be made in adherence to the general ETH Domain remuneration policy as defined by the ETH Board.
 Any extra costs associated with salary scale adjustments effected during the project funding period must be borne by the applicants.